Science Fiction Series - An Apocalyptic Thriller

 “Emily!
 Girl, it’s an emergency!”

-Reluctantly, her eyes swam dully in a sliver of fuzzy dim light.
-She found the outline of a familiar figure standing over her.
+In a sliver of fuzzy dim light, she found the outline of a familiar figure standing over her.

 “Come on, Emily.
 You have to get up.
 We have to go, now!”

-Emily peered over to her bedroom window and tried to focus.
+Emily peered over at her bedroom window and tried to focus.
 The night’s blackness encouraged her to go back to sleep.

 “It’s still early… and teens need more sleep, anyway. ’Kay?”

-Another shake came then, harder, pulling the sleep out of her.
+A shake came then, pulling the sleep out of her.

 “What, Mom?”
 Her voice sounded scratchy, caught in her dry throat.
 “What is it?”